Heather Stone Fletcher

-- Advises governmental and church plan clients regarding their unique obligations under the Internal Revenue Code and ERISA.
+- Advises church plan clients regarding their unique obligations under the Internal Revenue Code and ERISA.

 - Drafts employment agreements.

 - Board Member, American Society of Pension Professionals and Actuaries (ASPPA) Benefits Council of Western Pennsylvania

 - Allegheny City Center Association